 Bassett Family Ranch

-Raised by Melissa C.
+Melissa C.

-Certified Breeder of Golden Retrievers and Schnoodles
+Breeder of Schnoodles and Golden Retrievers

 Meet the breeder

-I'm the breeder behind Bassett Family Ranch located in Utah.
+I'm Melissa C., the breeder behind Bassett Family Ranch located in Utah.
 We are lifelong dog enthusiasts, and we’re excited to share our passion and purpose with others through our breeding program.
 Our dogs are an integral part of our lives.
 We raise them as a cohesive part of our family from day one to ensure that they’ll make the best and most versatile companions to your family!

 Getting a puppy from Melissa

-Melissa has been certified by Good Dog's screening team for responsible and trusted breeding practices.
-When you're ready to reach out, feel free to ask any questions about the breed, their program, or specific puppies.
-You'll also have the chance to share a bit about yourself and what you're looking for in a new companion.
-Together, you'll choose the puppy that's right for you, stay in touch with regular updates, and plan how to bring your new puppy home.
+Melissa has been certified by Good Dog’s screening team for responsible and trusted breeding practices.
+When you’re ready to reach out, feel free to ask any questions about the breed, their program, or specific puppies.

 Price